Ilusinusmate/Ilusinusmate/README.md

 ## :woman_technologist: &nbsp; Backend Developer :

+- 📚 Graduated at IFPB in Campina Grande-PB.
-- 📚 Studying at IFPB in Campina Grande-PB.
+- 📚 Studying at UFCG in Campina Grande-PB.
-- ⚡ Working in projects inside and oustside IFPB.
+- ⚡ Working in projects inside and oustside IFPB and UFCG.
 - 📫 How to get in contact: &nbsp; https://br.linkedin.com/in/joao-gabriel-salvador-paiva-805283286

 ---